sertansenturk/tomato/README.md

 #### <a name="tomato_install"></a>Installing tomato
+The requirements of **tomato** require several packages to be installed.
+In Linux, you have to install the _python 2.7, libxml2, libxslt1, freetype_ and _png_ development packages packages.
+The package names might vary in different Linux distributions.
+In Ubuntu 16.04, you can install these packages by:

+    sudo apt-get install python-dev libxml2-dev libxslt1-dev libfreetype6-dev libpng12-dev

-If you want to install **tomato**, it is recommended to install the package and dependencies into a virtualenv.
+It is recommended to install **tomato** and its dependencies into a virtualenv.
 In the terminal, do the following:

     virtualenv env
     source env/bin/activate